-Though Date Masamune was politically distrusted, he was admired for his sense of style and cultural sophistication.
+Though Masamune Date was politically distrusted, he was admired for his sense of style and cultural sophistication.
 Toyotomi Hideyoshi himself is known to have praised Masamune as “a man of taste in the countryside.”
-The aesthetic of the Date Clan, particularly from Date Masamune onward, was so distinctive that it has come to be known as Date bunka (“Date culture”).
+The aesthetic of the Date Clan, particularly from Masamune onward, was so distinctive that it has come to be known as Date bunka (“Date culture”).
 Date bunka combines the opulent Momoyama aesthetic of the cultural centers in feudal-era western Japan with the simplicity of native Tohoku traditions.

 The samurai legacy

 The age of samurai ended abruptly in 1867 with the start of the Meiji Restoration.
 The samurai class was abolished; all feudal domains were seized and placed under imperial control.
 The Date Clan head at the time, Date Munemoto, went on to be appointed governor of Sendai under the imperial government.